 Besides automated tools created to increase the number of followers (bots), there are methods that people regularly use.
 The mechanism is really simple: I like your image if you like mine.
 The consequence of this approach is that images are now being used as a currency value (and I’m specifically using the word images and not photographs because it’s rare, if not impossible at this point, to see photographs that have not been manipulated one way or another – Instagram itself is a container that manipulates and changes the nature of what people publish regardless of what has been done at the source).

 For reasons discussed here, and for the fact that images on social media can also assume a currency quality, it follows that they can hardly be considered photographs anymore.
-If on top of that we also take into account McLuhan and Baudrillard it’s easy to infer that not even in the best case scenario (e.g. when an honest example of photography is on a social media) we can consider what we perceive as a true photographic experience.
+If on top of that we also take into account McLuhan and Baudrillard insights discussed before, it’s easy to infer that not even in the best case scenario (e.g. when an honest example of photography ends on any type of social media post) we can consider what we perceive as a true photographic experience.